 Our hope is to support women who are working in fields that support the Soroptimist mission of improving the lives of women and girls so that they will become a strong voice for all women.

-- must be citizens of a country represented by Soroptimist International of the Americas,
+• Citizens of a country represented by Soroptimist International of the Americas,

 Soroptimist members and their families are excluded from the competition.

-Application materials are due by March 31, 2023.
-Candidates considered for final selection must appear for a personal interview in April 2023.
-For more information click on the link below or contact the Chair: Mrs. Susan Buckley, 10942 East Promontory Way, Clovis CA 93619, (661) 755-3308 or vk909sar@gmail.com
+Application materials are due by March 01, 2024.
+For more information click on the link below or contact the Chair: Mrs. Susan Buckley, vk909sar@gmail.com or (661) 755-3308.

-SPR Fellowship Info and Application-(writable) The selected recipients of the Sierra Pacific Region Furthering the Dream Award will be notified and invited to attend the Sierra Pacific Region Spring Conference Awards Luncheon in May or June, 2023 to provide a brief presentation about their scholastic program and receive their award.
+The selected recipients of the Sierra Pacific Region Furthering the Dream Award will be notified and invited to attend the Sierra Pacific Region Spring Conference Awards Luncheon in April 2024 to provide a brief presentation about their scholastic program and receive their award.

 HISTORY OF THE FELLOWSHIP GRANT: